dask/dask-blog/_posts/2023-X-X-from-map.md

 The fourth and final step is to use the final `func`, `interable`, and `meta` information to call the `from_map` API.
 Note that we also use this opportunity to specify additional key-word arguments, like `columns` and `index`.
 In contrast to the iterable positional arguments, which are always mapped to `func`, these key-word arguments will be broadcasted.

-Using the`read_feather` implementation above, it becomes both easy and efficient to convert an arbitrary Feather dataset into a lazy Dask-DataFrame collection:
+Using the`read_feather` implementation above, it becomes both easy and efficient to convert an arbitrary Feather dataset into a lazy Dask DataFrame collection:

 ```python
 >>> ddf = read_feather(paths, columns=["A"], index="index")